Aksoylu/SympDec/README.md

 </p>

 # Sounds-Like-Covid
 Covid19 detection from voice.
-Using autoencoders and logistic regression.
+Using Auto-Encoders and LSTM Networks.

 ## Usage :
 ![Usage Gif](assets/usage.gif "Usage of Sound Like Covid")